Do you want to capture jaw-dropping Milky Way photos?

 Co-authored by Cory Schmitz

-If you’re brand-new to astrophotography and night-sky photography, it is highly recommended to start with our article on Beginner DSLR Astrophotography.
+If you’re brand-new to astrophotography and night-sky photography, it is highly recommended to start with our article on beginner astrophotography.

 We’ve created a video of everything you need to know to get started!
-Astronomy basics, the DSLR settings you need to know for astrophotography, and even some editing examples!
+Astronomy basics, the camera settings you need to know for astrophotography, and even some editing examples!

 Now let’s get started…

 1 Get the right shoot location